A miniature Gothic altarpiece (S279)

 We do not know for whom the altarpiece was made, although the individual and his wife can be seen kneeling at the extreme left and right edges with their patron saints, identified as St Nicholas for the man, perhaps his name.
 He and his wife were almost certainly very wealthy members of the urban elite of Flanders, where the altarpiece was probably made around 1500.
 Flanders seems to have been the main centre for the production of miniature carvings in boxwood which, as well as altars, included intricately-carved prayer nuts and rosary beads.

 The Wallace Collection tabernacle appears to be the largest and most ambitious surviving example of this type of object.
-Although a legend persists that Sir Richard Wallace bought it by pigeon-post during the siege of Paris in 1870, we in fact know that he acquired it from a Paris dealer in October 1871.
+Although a legend persists that Sir Richard Wallace bought it by pigeon-post during the siege of Paris in 1870, but this is unlikely to have been the case.

 - *James Mann, Wallace Collection Catalogues: Sculpture, 2nd edition, London 1981